paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-030-indian-law-enforcement-reform.md

 ### Statutory Notes

 #### References in Text
-Public Law 93–638 and the Indian Self-Determination and Education Assistance Act, referred to in subsecs. (d)(4)(i) and (e)(4)(B), are Pub.
+Public Law 93–638 and the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
+450](./chapter-014-miscellaneous.md#section-450) et seq.), referred to in subsecs. (d)(4)(i) and (e)(4)(B), are Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Amendments
 2010—Subsec. (b).
 Pub.
 L. 111–211, § 211(b)(1), inserted heading and substituted “There is established in the Bureau an office, to be known as the ‘Office of Justice Services’, that” for “There is hereby established within the Bureau a Division of Law Enforcement Services which” in introductory provisions.